What genealogy fan wouldn't be thrilled to find their ancestor's hometown records online?

 Your spreadsheet can be a valuable resource to other family tree researchers.
 Once you're done, I encourage you to share it everywhere you can think of.

-I completed two years of records while watching the Yankees slaughter the Orioles last night.
+I documented two years of records while watching the Yankees slaughter the Orioles last night.
 I expect to get much further tonight because of the shortcuts I found.

-When you have your database, find an appropriate Facebook group or the like, and put the data out there.
+When you have your database, find an appropriate Facebook group or other place, and put the data out there.
 Genealogy is a collaborative sport!